Tree Restoration in Fleming Island, FL

 Structural Pruning: Young Trees

 Tree pruning, trimming, or cutting is an ongoing process throughout the life of your tree.
-After selecting the right tree and carefully planting it, early pruning is the most important thing you can do for a young tree.
 Start structural pruning at planting to correct poor structure by shortening upright stems that compete with the leader.
-This directs future growth into the leader because pruned stems grow slower.
-Remember: What you do to your tree in its first few years of life will affect its shape, strength, and even its lifespan.

-Trees that are abused by misguided pruning efforts or that are damaged in storms can recover.
-The degree of the recovery depends on the following:
+Trees that are abused by pruning efforts or damaged in storms can recover with tree restoration in Fleming Island, FL.
+The degree of recovery depends on the following:

 - The extent and location of the damage.